IBM/aspera-cli/README.md

 ## Overview
 This is a Ruby Gem that provides the following features:

-* a command line tool: aslmcli
 * a FASPManager class for Ruby
 * REST and OAuth classes for use with Aspera products APIs
+* a command line tool: aslmcli
+* CLI supports plugins written by user

 This Gem was developed for the following Purposes: